pauliacomi/pyGAPS/docs/manual/isotherm.rst

 If what is desired is instead a slice of data in a particular format, it is easier to get it directly via the data access functions :ref:`above <isotherms-manual-data>`.
 The conversion functions are:

-    - :meth:`~pygaps.classes.pointisotherm.PointIsotherm.convert_loading`
+    - :meth:`~pygaps.core.pointisotherm.PointIsotherm.convert_loading`
       will permanently convert the unit or basis loading of the isotherm, for example from molar in *mmol* to mass in *g*
-    - :meth:`~pygaps.classes.pointisotherm.PointIsotherm.convert_pressure`
+    - :meth:`~pygaps.core.pointisotherm.PointIsotherm.convert_pressure`
       will permanently convert the unit or mode of pressure, for example from *bar* to *atm*
-    - :meth:`~pygaps.classes.pointisotherm.PointIsotherm.convert_adsorbent`
+    - :meth:`~pygaps.core.pointisotherm.PointIsotherm.convert_adsorbent`
       will permanently convert the adsorbent units or basis, for example from a mass basis in *g* to a mass basis in *kg*